Mnu02/ficcc-backend/README.md

 ### Prerequisites
 - Go 1.21 or higher
 - Make (optional, for using Makefile commands)
+- Supabase account with a project set up

 ### Running the Application

+The application will automatically load environment variables from the `.env` file:

 ```bash
 # Run directly